-Predictable Performance Management
+Predictable Performance Management and Simulation

 RAD-Flows: Buffer Management for Predictable Communication

 Members: Roberto Pineiro, Scott Brandt, Carlos Maltzahn, Kleoni Ioannidou

 Real-time systems and applications are becoming increasingly complex and often comprise multiple communicating tasks.
 The management of the individual tasks is well-understood, but the interaction of communicating tasks with different timing characteristics is less well-understood.
 We address several representative inter-task communication flows via reserved memory buffers (possibly interconnected via a real-time network) and present RAD-Flows, a model for managing these interactions.
 We provide proofs and simulation results demonstrating the correctness and effectiveness of RAD-Flows, allowing system designers to determine the amount of memory required based upon the characteristics of the interacting tasks and to guarantee real-time operation of the system as a whole.

 Fahrrad: Efficient Performance Guarantees on Storage Devices

 Members: Dimitris Skourtis, Scott Brandt, Carlos Maltzahn, Kleoni Ioannidou